-Driss’ 10 year old company, Nomad Eats Catering, plates edible art with the mantra that food should be “beautiful, delicious AND satisfying,” and he delivers that mindset to all of your senses.
-Upon reaching out to Nomad Eats, Driss graciously agreed to share one of his delicious recipes with Base Camp.
-We feel so honored and delighted to share his creation with you!
+Driss’ 10-year-old company, Nomad Eats Catering, plates edible art with the mantra that food should be “beautiful, delicious AND satisfying,” and he delivers that mindset to all of your senses.
+Upon reaching out to Nomad Eats, Driss graciously agreed to share one of his delicious recipes with Base Camp, his Artichoke Tajine is one for the books.
+There is such an honor and delight to share his creation with you!

 - 4 Artichokes